shadowga/website/_docs/3/b-buildmanage.md

 Certain commands like `/co purge` should never be used and an attempt to do so will result in a suspension.
 Always keep in mind that proper usage of these commands are your responsibility.

+## Using the logstick
+When CoreProtect is being flooded or isn't available for whatever reason, administrators have a second way of logging blocks.
+The logstick serves as a crude backup and logs block placements and deletions, but it doesn't log WorldEdit selections.

+### Obtaining the logstick
+ * `/logstick` - Places a wooden stick in your inventory.

+After obtaining a wooden stick as an administrator, you can click any block and view logs.
+Natural damage such as explosions are not logged and the logs will wipe under a server restart.

+### Performing logstick rollbacks
+This command will use the gathered logs to rollback a member's actions by their username.
+Upon a twenty-four hour ban, the banned member will automatically be rolled back.
+> **Note:** This command is depreciated and is only supposed to be used when CoreProtect is unavailable.
+In some cases this feature will not restore sign data, chest items, or newer blocks.

+#### Command usage
+ * `/rollback <user>` - Performs a rollback depending on the user you specify.
+ * `/rb <user>` - An alias of the previous command and serves the same function.

+### Reverting logstick rollbacks
+This command will undo a recently performed rollback depending on the member's username.
+Like the previous command, this function may be incapable of restorting some blocks, items, or data.

+#### Command usage
+ * `/rollback undo <user>` - Reverts a rollback depending on the user you specify.
+ * `/rb undo <user>` - An alias of the previous command and serves the same function.

+## Wiping the flatlands
+While the flatlands are usually wiped on a monthly basis, Telnet Administrators and above are given the ability to wipe the main world in case of corruption or heavy lag.
+This command is only intended for emergency situations where the issue cannot be detected or the server is becoming unresponsive.

+#### Command usage
+ * `/wipeflatlands` - Wipes the flatlands while restarting the server.

+This command can only be used through Telnet or another console.